 MEET THE LEADER: MELISSA “echo” GREENLEE – Founder and CEO

-A laser-focused optimist, Greenlee serves as a disabilities advocate far and wide.
-She is on the board of Disability Rights Advocates, a non-profit disability rights law clinic, which has taken on (and won) over 400 cases dealing with discrimination within healthcare, employment, voting, housing, and more.
-In 2015, Greenlee won the Marilyn J. Smith Inspiration Award, an award named after the founder of the Abused Deaf Woman Advocacy Services to honor visionary, mission-driven, and collaborative individuals who have made a significant impact on the Deaf Community.
+In addition, as a laser-focused optimist, Greenlee serves as a disabilities advocate far and wide.
+She is on the board of Disability Rights Advocates, a non-profit disability rights law clinic.
+Which, at the present time, has taken on (and won) over 400 cases dealing with discrimination within healthcare, employment, voting, housing, and more.
+She also won the Marilyn J. Smith Inspiration Award in 2015.
+An award named after the founder of the Abused Deaf Woman Advocacy Services to honor visionary, mission-driven, and collaborative individuals who have made a significant impact on the Deaf Community.

 CONNECT WITH: SOCORRO GARCIA – Community Outreach Manager